+The cooling system capacity can be found in the specifications chart.
 The cooling system should be inspected daily for leakage and damage.
 If leakage or damage is detected, take the ATV to an authorized Arctic Cat ATV dealer for service.
 Also, the coolant level should be checked periodically.